joestringer/bsc/charter.md

 #.
 The Governing Board voting members will consist of:

-   #. one representative appointed by each Platinum Member;
+   #. one representative appointed by each Platinum Member; and

    #. the elected Silver Member representative or representatives.